 Eat.
 Adventure.
 Stay.

-50 years ago, Whistler was a little known ski-town, just a 90-minute drive from metropolitan Vancouver, British Columbia; now, it’s a vibrant, posh ski resort that’s as thriving in the summer as it is during ski season.
+50 years ago, Whistler was a little known ski-town, just a 90-minute drive from metropolitan Vancouver, British Columbia; now, Whistler is a vibrant, all-season mountain resort known for its beautiful vistas, sparkling lakes, dense rainforest, and lively, pedestrian-only village.

 Race your heart out at Canada’s Toughest Mudder or Whistler Tough Mudder Full and Half at Whistler Olympic Park, where you’ll be following in the footsteps of Olympians during the Winter 2010 Olympics.
 Run up green, black and blue ski slopes while testing your limits as you breathe in the alpine air.
 If you thought winter was pretty, wait until you see the views during summer–just stay clear of the black bears that frequent the area and you’ll be good to go.
 After your event, head to the nearby town to Whistler to refuel, recuperate, and maybe even re-energize with just some of the activities that Whistler offers.
 Here’s what to do, where to eat, how to sleep no matter your budget.

 For even more awesome info, check out whistler.com

 Whistler might not seem like the perfect place to chow down on Mexican food, but trust us on this one.
 Head to La Cantina, famous around town for its tacos and burritos.
 Think of this as the best way to carb-load before your event, especially if you’re tired of the night-before-race pasta parties.